pierDipi/sonarqube-scanner-docker/README.md

 ### Running the container

-When you run the container it sleeps 2 minutes in order to wait sonarQube server to be up and running.
+When you run the container it sleeps 2 minutes in order to wait for the SonarQube server to be up and running.
 (If you have not to wait, then press a SIGINT button)

-Replace `$(pwd)/src` with your directory that you want analyze.
+Replace `$(pwd)/src` with your directory that you want to analyze.

 ```bash
 docker run -it --rm --name sonar-scanner --link sonarqube -v $(pwd)/src:/sonar/app/src pierdipi/sonar-scanner:3.2.0